slap-editor/slap/README.md

 ### Some keys don't work!

+*NOTE: if you are using Terminal.app, see [slap-Terminal.app-profile](https://github.com/slap-editor/slap-Terminal.app-profile).*

 Unfortunately most terminal emulators do not support certain keystrokes and as such there is no way to handle them.
 These include `C-backspace`, `S-home/end`, and `S-pageup/down`.
 Most of these actions have alternate keybindings, inspired